 ISO 45001 is an international standard for OH&S management systems.
-It provides a framework for organizations to proactively improve their OH&S performance and reduce the risk of workplace injuries and illnesses.
+It provides a framework for organizations to proactively improve their OH&S performance.
+The goal is to reduce the risk of workplace injuries and illnesses.

-Implementing ISO 45001 can help an organization comply with legal and regulatory requirements for OH&S. By following the standard’s guidelines, organizations can demonstrate that it is taking the necessary steps to protect the health and safety of their employees.
-This can help avoid fines and penalties for non-compliance.
+Implementing ISO 45001 enables an organization to meet legal and regulatory OH&S requirements.
+By following the standard’s guidelines, organizations demonstrate their commitment to protecting employee health and safety.
+This proactive approach helps them avoid fines and penalties for non-compliance.

 ISO 45001 also helps improve an organization’s overall performance by reducing the number of workplace incidents and injuries.
 Lower costs associated with worker compensation, insurance, and lost productivity, improved reputation, and increased employee morale can also be expected.

-Additionally, ISO 45001 is an internationally recognized standard, which means that an organization certified to the standard can demonstrate that it is committed to improving its OH&S performance to customers, suppliers, and other stakeholders.
+Additionally, ISO 45001 is an internationally recognized standard.
+This means that an organization certified to the standard can demonstrate commitment to improving its OH&S performance.
+They can show this commitment to customers, suppliers, and other stakeholders.
 Through this safety management system, organizations gain a competitive advantage in the marketplace.

 Implementing ISO 45001 safety management system